Articles

 YouTube Twitter LinkedIn Blogger

 On the 10th of May 2021, the Securities and Exchange Board of India (SEBI) mandated the Business Responsibility and Sustainability Reporting (BRSR) disclosures from listed entities.
 These disclosures focus on the performance of the entities against the nine principles of the 'National Guidelines on Responsible Business Conduct' (NGBRCs), with reporting under each principle divided into essential and leadership categories.
 For the fiscal year 2021-22, the disclosures were voluntary, but they will become mandatory from the fiscal year 2022-23.
-To read more subscribe to Enviro Annotations
+To read more subscribe

 Climate Change Threatens Species with Abrupt Tipping Points, Warns Study